b3nThomas/organise-o-graph/README.md

     $ cd organise-o-graph
     $ npm install

-`organise-o-graph` will copy all files from one destination to another while sorting chronically, numbering and prepending your desired tag to each file.
+`organise-o-graph` will copy all files from one destination to another while sorting chronologically, numbering and prepending your desired tag to each file.

     $ SRC=<path-to-source> DEST=<path-to-destination> TAG="<tag>" npm run organise